Skip to main content

 When Should You Apply for Financial Aid?

 You can complete your FAFSA beginning on October 1 each year, and deadlines vary by state and school.
-Be sure to check in with the school you're attending or would like to attend to ensure you're aware of any financial aid dates.
+Be sure to check in with the school you're attending or would like to attend to ensure you're aware of any financial aid deadlines.

 To maintain your funding or seek new funding, you'll need to reapply for financial aid each year you attend college.
 Keep in mind that dates can change from year-to-year, especially if you move to a different state or transfer colleges.

-How Much Money Do You Get from Financial Aid?
+How Much Money Do You Get From Financial Aid?

 The amount of aid you receive each year depends on your level of financial need.
 Since financial needs and circumstances can fluctuate, your financial offer might also look different from year to year.
 You may also discover that your financial offer varies by school.
 So, if you're considering multiple schools, you'll want to pay attention to what's offered in each package.